HOW A HOUSTON DRUG CRIME LAWYER CAN ASSIST YOU

 WORKING WITH A DEDICATED LEGAL TEAM

-At Jim Medley & Associates P.C., their legal team is dedicated to providing you with the highest quality of legal defense.
+At The Law offices of Jim Medley, we are dedicated to providing you with the highest quality of legal defense.
 Their professional and experienced team thoroughly investigates the details of every case to see if there were any mistakes made by law enforcement during the arrest, such as illegal search and seizure of the drugs involved in the alleged offense.
 If unlawful search and seizure tactics were used – or if officers violated your rights in some other way – it could be possible to get the case dismissed.

 The firm has many veteran professionals as part of their team, including a lawyer who formerly worked with the U.S. Department of Justice’s Narcotics and Dangerous Drug Section during his law career, as well as a lawyer who formerly served as a Texas police officer.
 This means that their team has unique insight into how law enforcement operates when handling procedures such as drug busts.
 They also have insights into how potential problems can occur in these types of scenarios.
 Their law firm can also help you weigh various other options for challenging your charges.